wiragotama/GloVe_Playground/README.md

 # GloVe_Playground

-This repository contains code to perform operations on pre-trained GloVe vectors (just a playground).
+This repository contains example code to perform operations on pre-trained GloVe vectors.
 You can download the GloVe vectors from https://nlp.stanford.edu/projects/glove/

-This code is written in Python 2.7
+Version: Python 3.5++
 Dependencies: numpy, pandas, nltk, and sklearn